- Archives Home →

 October 1, 2010

-Facebook's Phony FriendshipsIn the last few months, I have received half a dozen e-mails inviting me to become a "friend" on Facebook.
-Some of these are from my beloved children, some from colleagues and former students, and others from people I barely know.
-In every ...
+Facebook's Phony FriendshipsIn the last few months, I have received half a dozen e-mails, inviting me to become a "friend" on Facebook.
+In every case, I have politely declined.

 -